Sidharthssk/Expense-Tracker/README.md

   5. Install the dependencies of the backend the same way
   6.  `npm run both` - To run both backend and front end using [concurrently](https://www.npmjs.com/package/concurrently)

+You can find the deployed website here : https://dailyexpensekeeper.netlify.app